Why Is My Child Misbehaving at School? Causes, Triggers, and What to Do

 1. Understand the root cause

 Track patterns for one week: the time, place, subject, and what happened right before the behaviour.
-Look for repeat triggers (for example, transitions, group work, or difficult subjects).
+Look for repeat triggers such as transitions, group work, or difficult subjects.

 2. Teach replacement skills